Riliumph/til/英語/TED/ted_speach.md

 It turns out, 30 days is just about the right amount of time to add a new habit or subtract the habit.

-There's a few things that I learned while doing these 30 day challenges.
+There's a few things that he learned while doing these 30 day challenges.

 The first was, instead of the months flying by, forgotten, the time was much more memorable.